Matt Painter: 2023–24 season

 Despite their first round exit in the 2023 tournament, Purdue came into the season with high expectations.
 They returned reigning National Player of the Year Zach Edey and were number 3 in the preseason AP poll, their highest preseason ranking since the 1987–88 season.
 On November 27, after winning the Maui Invitational, they made Big Ten history as the first team to be ranked number 1 in the AP Poll 3 consecutive seasons.
 The Boilermakers finished with 17 wins in conference play, the most in program history and most in Big Ten history since Indiana's 18 in 1976.
 Purdue went undefeated at home (16–0) for the fourth time in Mackey Arena history.
 The senior class ended with 59 victories in Big Ten play, tied for the most for any class in Big Ten History (Indiana, 1977).

 Purdue was awarded a #1 seed for the second consecutive year in the 2024 NCAA Division I men's basketball tournament, this time in the Midwest Region.
 They cruised into the Sweet Sixteen with routs against 16 seed Grambling State, 78–50, and 8 seed Utah State, 106–67.
 With the victory against Utah State, they achieved their 31st win of the season, breaking the program record of most wins in a season.
 They then defeated 5 seed Gonzaga in Detroit 80–68, following a second-half surge, and moved on to the Elite Eight for the first time since 2019.

-There the Boilermakers met a familiar foe in the tournament on Easter Sunday, the 2 seeded Tennessee Volunteers, led by in many around the nation's opinion the second best player in the country, Dalton Knecht.
-Zach Edey scored 40 points to go along with 16 rebounds, leading the Boilermakers to a thrilling 72–66 victory and a trip to the Final Four in Phoenix, the first under Matt Painter's tenure and the first since 1980.
+There the Boilermakers met a familiar opponent in the tournament on Easter Sunday, the 2 seeded Tennessee Volunteers, led by Dalton Knecht.

+Zach Edey scored 40 points to go along with 16 rebounds, leading the Boilermakers to a 72–66 victory and a trip to the Final Four in Phoenix, the first under Matt Painter's tenure and the first since 1980.